-It should surprise no one who knows me that the first thing I ate off the antelope yearling I shot in Wyoming was the shanks.
-Shanks are an eater’s cut: All that connective tissue is what is essentially the animal’s shin and calf melts into a slick, almost sticky gravy.
+Whenever I come home with a deer, one of the first things I eat are the shanks.
+Venison shanks are an eater’s cut: All that connective tissue is what is essentially the animal’s shin and calf melts into a slick, almost sticky gravy.
 Properly done, a braised shank feels like its loaded with fat, but isn’t.
 It’s alchemy.

 The key to cooking any shank, wild or domestic, is to cook it slow, moist and low.
 Take your time, braise or stew the shanks over low heat.
 Once you figure that out, you’re golden.

 Hunters out there, if you have never bothered with the shanks from your deer, you really ought to.
 Ever try to use one for sausage or burger?
-The same connective tissue that makes a braised shank so good will destroy your grinder — or make you homicidal as you try (unsuccessfully) to remove all of it beforehand.
+The same connective tissue that makes braised venison shanks so good will destroy your grinder — or make you homicidal as you try (unsuccessfully) to remove all of it beforehand.
 Better to go with what nature gives you.